 I first started with Google Adsense, which only earns money when someone clicks on an ad, and then later I set up ad waterfalls with a few different ad networks like Sovrn, LiveBurst, and Google Adsense, but now I use Mediavine for all my ads.

-On average, with Mediavine I make between $7 – $10 for every 1,000 page views (revenue per thousand views, or RPM).
+On average, with Mediavine I make around $20 for every 1,000 sessions (revenue per thousand impressions, or RPM).
 The amount largely depends on the time of year, as companies pay the most for ads in Quarter 4 and the least in Quarter 1 (so January is the lowest earning month).

-You do have to have 30,000 monthly page views to join Mediavine, which seems to be a good threshold anyway for putting up ads on your blog because below that you probably won’t be earning enough money to make them worthwhile.
+You do have to have 50,000 monthly sessions to join Mediavine, which seems to be a good threshold anyway for putting up ads on your blog because below that you probably won’t be earning enough money to make them worthwhile.

-Edit: A lot of people have emailed me asking for my personal review of Mediavine, and yes, I would 100% recommend joining their network if you meet the page view requirement.
-And if you don’t, I’ll be writing more in the future about growing traffic – and until then, this ebook is full of invaluable advice (and actually most of the strategies I used personally).
+Edit: A lot of people have emailed me asking for my personal review of Mediavine, and yes, I would 100% recommend joining their network if you meet the page view requirement (and if you don’t, I’ve written more about growing blog traffic here).

 They give you lots of control over how many ads you have on your site and where they’re placed, they are refreshingly transparent about everything they do – you can see a breakdown of how much each ad on your site is earning you – they have a very supportive Facebook group for all their publishers, and I’ve heard nothing but glowing reviews from other publishers.
 (And no, I don’t make any referral commission if you join, I just really like them!)